Homemade Licorice Liqueur

 Ingredients of homemade licorice liqueur

-If you plan to make licorice liqueur at home, you want to have the right ingredients.
+If you plan to make licorice liqueur at home, you need the right ingredients.
 In this case, this means choosing the best-suited form of licorice and also choosing the corresponding alcohol.

 Choosing the licorice

-You can use licorice in a variety of forms.
-Our recipe uses licorice powder to infuse the taste into the liqueur.
+You can use licorice in a variety of forms, some liqueurs use anise to mimic the flavor, but only authentic licorice results in the distinct and complex licorice taste in the final liqueur.
+Our recipe uses licorice powder to infuse the flavor into the liqueur.
 Alternatively, you can also use pure licorice extract or very pure forms of licorice candy.

 Licorice powder from Calabria